CloudLabs-MOC/AI-102-AIEngineer/Instructions/07-speech.md

 ## Task 4: Recognize speech

-Now that you have a **SpeechConfig** for the speech service in your Azure AI Speech resource, you can use the **Speech-to-text** API to recognize speech and transcribe it to text.
+In this task, you will implement speech recognition using Azure AI Speech.
+You can either use a **microphone** to capture spoken input or process **audio from a file**.
+The recognized speech will be transcribed and displayed in the console.

 ### Task 4.1: If you have a working microphone